tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 network.

 ### How does I2P Work?

 I2P is an enclosed network that runs within the Internet infrastructure (referred to as the clearnet in this paradigm).
 Unlike VPNs and Tor, which are inherently "outproxy" networks designed for anonymous and private communication with the Internet, I2P is designed as a peer-to-peer network.
 This means it has very little to no communication with the Internet.
 This also means that each node in I2P is not identified with an Internet Protocol (IP) address, but with a cryptographic identifier ([[1]], [[2]]).
 A node in the I2P network can either be a server that hosts a darknet service (similar to a website on the Internet), or a client who accesses the servers and services hosted by other nodes [[6]].
 Tor, on the other hand, works by using a group of volunteer-operated relay servers/nodes that allow people to privately and securely access the Internet.
 This means people can choose to volunteer as a relay node in the network and hence donate bandwidth [[13]].
 Compared to Tor, each client/server in I2P is automatically a relay node.
 Whether data is routed through a specific node is normally bandwidth dependent.

 Since there is no Internet in I2P, the network is made up of its own anonymous and hidden sites, called **eepsites**.
 These exist only within the network and are only accessible to people using I2P.
 Services such as **I2PTunnel**, which use a standard web server, can be used to create such sites.

+### What is Tor?

+Tor is a free and open-source anonymity/privacy tool, meant to protect your location and identity.
+The name is derived from the acronym for the original software project name, **The Onion Router** ([[17]], [[18]]).
+This refers to the way in which Tor protects your data, by wrapping it in multiple layers of encryption, similar to the layers of an onion.

+Tor uses a unique system that was originally developed by the US Navy to protect government intelligence communications.
+Naval Research Laboratory released the Tor code under a free license and in 2006 the Tor Project was founded.
+With the help of the Electronic Frontier Foundation (EFF), further research and development has continued as a Free and Open Source Project.
+Run by a worldwide community of volunteers, means the Tor network services are not controlled by any corporate nor government agencies.

+The Tor network service is the heart of the Tor project.
+The Tor Browser and other tools, such as OnionShare, run on top of or via the Tor network.
+These tools are meant to make using the Tor network as simple and secure as possible.

+Some tools, like the Tor Browser Bundle, come as a single downloadable and installable package.
+Setup and containing everything needed to use the Tor network and be anonymous.

+Almost any network tool or application that can be configured to use a SOCKS proxy can be setup to use the Tor network service.

-## Infrastructure
+## I2P Infrastructure

 #### Routing Infrastructure and Anonymity

 I2P works by installing an I2P routing service within a client's device.
 This router creates temporary, encrypted,